Japan: Geography

 Japan comprises 14,125 islands extending along the Pacific coast of Asia.
 It stretches over 3000 km northeast–southwest from the Sea of Okhotsk to the East China Sea.
 The country's five main islands, from north to south, are Hokkaido, Honshu, Shikoku, Kyushu and Okinawa.
 The Ryukyu Islands, which include Okinawa, are a chain to the south of Kyushu.
 The Nanpō Islands are south and east of the main islands of Japan.
 Together they are often known as the Japanese archipelago.
 As of 2019, Japan's territory is 377,975.24 km².
 Japan has the sixth-longest coastline in the world at 29751 km.
-Because of its far-flung outlying islands, Japan has the eighth-largest exclusive economic zone in the world, covering 4470000 km².
+Because of its far-flung outlying islands, Japan's exclusive economic zone is the eighth-largest in the world, covering 4470000 km².

 The Japanese archipelago is 67% forests and 14% agricultural.
 The primarily rugged and mountainous terrain is restricted for habitation.
-Thus the habitable zones, mainly in the coastal areas, have very high population densities: Japan is the 40th most densely populated country.
+Thus the habitable zones, mainly in the coastal areas, have very high population densities: Japan is the 40th most densely populated country even without considering that local concentration.
 Honshu has the highest population density at 450 persons/km2 (1200/sq mi) as of 2010, while Hokkaido has the lowest density of 64.5 persons/km2 as of 2016.
 As of 2014, approximately 0.5% of Japan's total area is reclaimed land (umetatechi).
 Lake Biwa is an ancient lake and the country's largest freshwater lake.

 Japan is substantially prone to earthquakes, tsunami and volcanic eruptions because of its location along the Pacific Ring of Fire.
 It has the 17th highest natural disaster risk as measured in the 2016 World Risk Index.
 Japan has 111 active volcanoes.
 Destructive earthquakes, often resulting in tsunami, occur several times each century; the 1923 Tokyo earthquake killed over 140,000 people.
 More recent major quakes are the 1995 Great Hanshin earthquake and the 2011 Tōhoku earthquake, which triggered a large tsunami.